 “Frank the Hare and Stellar Adventure“

 Presenters take our little audience into the woods, where they seek animals that are hiding among the trees.
 Children meet a family of hedgehogs, a lynx, an owl and a deer.
 And when the night falls, it turns out that the animals can also be found in the sky, disguised as constellations.

-The show lasts 20 minutes and is presented live by The Heavens of Copernicus staff.
+The show lasts 20 minutes and is presented live by the planetarium staff.

 The show is presented before the film “One World, One Sky” for children aged 3-5 years.

 If your imagination is fired by the prospect of a manned expedition to Mars, and especially if you’d like to feel as though you were actually on such a journey, come see “Mars 3D”.
 You will discover how humanity is preparing to conquer the Red Planet and the numerous difficulties that will be faced by the future colonists of Mars.

 The show runs about 20 minutes and is presented live by the planetarium staff before the films “Dream to Fly 3D” and “Astronaut 3D”.

 “Space picnic” show

 Above the Earth, about the same distance Warsaw is from Wrocław, an International Space Station is orbiting the planet.
 A couple of astronauts live inside.
 What’s their daily life like?
 What are they doing?
 Do they eat hamburgers?
 How do they wash their hair?
 Is it easy for them to sleep in weightlessness?
 See for yourself during a trip to the Station with Sophie.